sherpeus/gpt2-lora-chatbot/README.md

 ## GPT-2 LoRA Conversational Fine-Tuning

-A beginner-friendly conversational AI project demonstrating parameter-efficient fine-tuning of GPT-2 using LoRA adapters and the Hugging Face ecosystem.
+A conversational AI project demonstrating parameter-efficient fine-tuning of GPT-2 using LoRA adapters and the Hugging Face ecosystem.

 ### This project explores: